 Channelmay 4” CNC Reel – Our Best Budget-Friendly Pick!

 You have 2+1 ball bearings and a disc drag system!
 The four options you have are 3/4, 5/6, 7/8, and 9/10.
-Depending on the length and weight of your rod, make sure you choose the proper reel that’s going to balance your rod best.
+Depending on the length and weight of your rod, make sure you choose the proper reel that will balance your rod best.

 The best part of this reel is that it’s only going to cost you $30!